The Sindhi and the Suitcase

-By Robert James
+Robert James FGA, GG

 After World War II the British were eager to rid themselves of the problems of India which included the infighting between the Muslim and Hindu populations.
 Since the British Army had employed mostly Muslim Indians during the war, the British Government considered that a debt was owed to the Muslim population.
-As a result, on their way out the country (which was hastened by the work of Mahatma Gandhi and others) the British Government under Lord Mountbatten allowed for the nation of India to be partitioned into what is now India and Pakistan – a move that would cost over a million lives, and leave the Sindhi people without a home.
+As a result, on their way out the country (which was hastened by the work of Mahatma Gandhi and others) the British Government under Lord Mountbatten allowed for the nation of India to be partitioned into what is now India and Pakistan.
+A move that would cost over a million lives and leave the Sindhi people without a home.

 It seems that the Sindhi people are quite a resourceful and resilient group of folks.
-According to several accounts, many of the Sindhi’s in Sindh were jewellers.
-And nothing is more portable than jewels, particularly if you have a wife and daughters who are very good seamstresses.
+According to several accounts, many of the Sindhi’s in Sindh were jewelers, and nothing is more portable than jewels, particularly if you have a wife and daughters who are very good seamstresses.
 The resourceful Sindhi women sewed a king’s ransom of jewels into the clothes of their family members.
-Once they arrived in the new India, the Sindhi people were better prepared than most, they just needed a place to get started again….
+Once they arrived in the new India, the Sindhi people were better prepared than most, they just needed a place to get started again.

 The Caribbean Slave Connection

-Fast forward to 1947 – The Caribbean islands
+Fast forward to 1947.
+The Caribbean islands

-The Sindhi’s have generations-long business acumen and available resources, but no place to call home and no one to help establish new businesses.
-Can you see how this whole thing developed?
+Let’s see…the Caribbean had a large workforce but no trained business community to utilize that workforce.
+The Sindhi’s had generations-long business acumen and available resources, but no place to call home and no one to help establish new businesses.

 Fast Forward to 1994

-One day, while visiting with a Sindhi friend of mine at his home in Ocho Rios, I spotted his grandfather checking out the contents of an old suitcase he kept under his bed……
+One day, while visiting with a Sindhi friend of mine at his home in Ocho Rios, I spotted his grandfather checking out the contents of an old suitcase he kept under his bed.

-I was later told that in spite of how successful the families had become, how much they considered the Caribbean islands to be their new homes, that there were many older Sindhi grandfathers and grandmothers who still kept fully packed and carefully checked suitcases under their beds.
-Just in case, one day…..
+I was later told that in spite of how successful the families had become, how much they considered the Caribbean islands to be their new homes, there were many older Sindhi grandfathers and grandmothers who still kept fully packed and carefully checked suitcases under their beds.